DEAD10C5/badge-2017-bsidesindy/PartsList.md

 # Required Badge parts

+use the links provded to order the ESP8266 and the OLED so it matches up to the holes in the PCB.

 | count | part | est cost |
 | --- | --- | --- |
 | 1 | [NodeMCU LUA WiFi Internet Development Board V3 Wireless module Based CH340 ESP8266 EK1677 Arduino Compatible]( https://m.aliexpress.com/item/32723619934.html )| $4 |